Tamim al-Barghouti: Life

 Tamim Al Bargouthi has shown his support for Palestinian people's right to resist occupation and apartheid in many of his videos and statements, most recently a video titled "its liberation... has begun". he has also denounced the Palestinian authority.

 In February 2021, Tamim's father, renowned Palestinian poet Mourid Barghouti, died at the age of 76 in the Jordanian capital Amman, after spending most of his life in exile..

-He has a series of short cultural videos on AJ+ in Arabic called Ma'a Tamim in which recites original poetry or discusses themes in literature, art, and history.
+He has a series of short cultural videos on AJ+ in Arabic called Ma'a Tamim (مع تميم) in which he recites original poetry or discusses themes in literature, art, and history.

 He delivered a speech at the closing ceremony of the 2022 FIFA World Cup in Qatar.

+He set a version of the Epic of Gilgamesh in Arabic verse (ملحمة جلجامش), which he performed in March 2023 in Doha at the TEDinArabic Summit, a collaboration between TED and the Qatar Foundation, and in November 2025 at the Sheldonian Theatre in Oxford.